 Austin Lake, aka Aweful Kanawful, is Rochester's own scrappy bedroom artist, embodying the DIY ethos at its best.
-Lake does it all, even creating his own nightmarish stop-motion music videos to go along with his lo-fi tunes that veer between demented garage punk and vulnerable outsider pop.
+Lake does it all, even creating his own nightmarish stop-motion music videos to go along with his lo-fi tunes that veer between demented garage punk, hopeless romantic power pop, and vulnerable outsider pop.
 When he isn't performing his flashy solo moniker, he's in the studio or on tour (usually in Madrid) with his brothers Trevor and Brendan Lake and longtime pal Aaron Mika in The Televisionaries.
 For a short while, he once even progressed his live band into a ten-piece surrealist musical theatre troupe that incorporated a brass section to accompany his guitar spasms and frantic rhythms.

 After having various bands of differing levels of seriousness in his younger years, it was in high school when Lake would start to foster an interest for recording.
 He would skip school with his friends to make recordings on an old eight track tape recorder and continue to ramp up the ambition involved in his recordings over time.
 Lake's early experiments can be heard in its tail end on earlier lo-fi tapes like Pharaoh's Lonely Ego and Brave As Hits.
 Those early tapes have a lightning-in-a-bottle sort of garage feel to them.
 You feel like you can hear the sheer mechanical energy of the sound waves bouncing off the walls of one of the most comically anti-acoustic spaces known to man.
 But what the recordings lack in clarity, they make up for in the raw energy department.
 Without the knowledge or experience to make a pristine recording, Lake says he just had to release recordings without thinking too hard about them.
 "I think I was lucky with that back in the day," Lake says.
 "I just released stuff without really thinking about it, and then people were like, 'Hey, that's really great!'"